 After the release of version 4.01, it took around 15 years for a new HTML to be developed.
 This time, however, the updates are coming substantially faster.
 Barely two years after HTML5 was introduced, the first update has arrived in the form of HTML5.1.
 This demonstrates the importance that W3C and WHATWG now place on decreasing the intervals between updates.
 This response is entirely appropriate, given the accelerated development of the internet.
 For the update, working drafts are established in working groups and HTML features are nominated in the form of a candidate recommendation.
 The feasibility of implementing the elements is then assessed during a comprehensive test phase.
 When the test phase is complete, an official recommendation of the standard is issued.
 With HTML 5.1, this also occurred in a close dialog with the community; the W3C subsequently published the development process of the new HTML on GitHub.
 With this development, the community now has the opportunity to familiarise itself with the new standard beforehand and give feedback.
 GitHub is a version management service for software projects that provides a platform for a wide range of open source projects.
 Using GitHub, the work of several different developers can be automatically synchronised, as in the case of HTML 5.1.

-<picture> and <srcset> now official with HTML 5.1
+and now official with HTML 5.1

 One of the most significant new features of HTML5.1 is that it is supported by all common browsers.
 However, the central development of this version is the adaptation of multimedia content for responsive web design.
 Until now, different images were presented with varying resolution.
-Despite the fact that the <picture> container was not officially standardised for the introduction of HTML5, web developers were still able to use this element.
-With the new update, all common browsers now understand the <picture> element: the standardisation with the new HTML now makes it official.
+Despite the fact that the <picture> container was not officially standardized for the introduction of HTML5, web developers were still able to use this element.
+With the new update, all common browsers now understand the <picture> element: the standardization with the new HTML now makes it official.

 The <picture> element is a container that allows users to integrate image files via different source elements.
 Transfer time is saved and the mobile display of a website is improved as only image sources suitable for the screen size and resolution are loaded.
 In addition, broadband-friendly, high-resolution displays can also be used to provide alternative content.
 However, the new <srcset> attribute introduced with HTML 5.1 is also necessary for this: it pairs the images and the different sizes in relation to one another.
 The following example demonstrates how the finished integration including fallback with <img> can look in the end: